 Ensure that the test data specified in TCs is feasible not only for actual testers but is according to the real-time environment too.
 Ensure that there is no dependency conflict among TCs and verify that all the references to other TCs/artifacts/GUIs are accurate.
 Otherwise, the Testers may be in great trouble.

 Do not leave the test data on testers.
-Give them a range of inputs especially where calculations are to be performed or application's behavior is dependent on inputs.
+Give them a range of inputs especially where calculations are to be performed or the application’s behavior depends on inputs.
 You can let them decide the test data item values but never give them the liberty to choose the test data items themselves.

 Because, intentionally or unintentionally, they may use the same test data again & again and some important test data may be ignored during the execution of TCs.

-Keep the testers at ease by organizing the TCs per the testing categories and the related areas of an application.
-Clearly, instruct and mention which TCs are inter-dependent and/or batched.
+Keep the testers at ease by organizing the TCs as per the testing categories and the related areas of an application.
+Clearly, instruct and mention which TCs are interdependent and/or batched.
 Likewise, explicitly indicate which TCs are independent and isolated so that the tester may manage his overall activity accordingly.

-At this point, you might be interested to read about boundary value analysis which is a test case design strategy that is used in black box testing.
+Now, you might be interested to read about boundary value analysis, which is a test case design strategy that is used in black-box testing.
 Click here to know more about it.